 - How often you rotate your shoes

 - What type or brand of polish you use on your shoes

-- If your shoes have been in contact with rain and for how long
+- If your shoes are frequently in contact with rain and for how long

-You could get caught in a rainstorm and soak your shoes and not have a chance to dry them out properly for an entire week which may leave them damaged.
-These examples show that there is not a definite way to say how long a pair of dress shoes will last.
+You get caught in a rainstorm and soak your shoes and not have a chance to dry them out properly for an entire week which could leave them damaged.
+These examples show there’s not always a realistic way to determine how long your dress shoes will last.

-Largely, it’s going to depend on how often you wear the shoes as well as how well you look after them.
-In some cases, people can get a high-quality pair of dress shoes to last for years by taking fantastic care of them and not wearing them every day.
-There are so many variables to consider, so the life of these shoes can really vary!
+Primarily, it’s going to depend on how often you wear the shoes as well as how well you look after them.
+In some cases, people can get a high-quality pair of dress shoes to last for years by taking reasonable care of them and not wearing them every day.
+There are so many variables to consider, so the life of your shoes can vary.

 How Long Can I Expect a Pair of Dress Shoes to Last?